Provides Jenkins integration with Apache Ivy.

-Support for Hudson has now been dropped, only Jenkins will be supported from now on.
+Note: Support for Hudson has been dropped.
+Only Jenkins will be supported from now on.

 By using an Ivy project instead of a Freestyle project Jenkins can simplify the job configuration.
 It will auto-detect all the ivy modules you checked out, create builds for them, and automatically generate the upstream/downstream build triggers based on your Ivy dependencies.